beyonk-group/svelte-mapbox/README.md

 </script>
 ```

-The geocoder has four events you can subscribe to: `on:loading`, `on:result`, `on:results`, and `on:error` which are [documented here](https://github.com/mapbox/mapbox-gl-geocoder/blob/master/API.md#on)
+The geocoder has five events you can subscribe to: `on:loading`, `on:result`, `on:results`, `on:clear`, and `on:error` which are [documented here](https://github.com/mapbox/mapbox-gl-geocoder/blob/master/API.md#on)

 The most important event is `on:result` which is fired when a user selects an autocomplete result.

-There is a fifth event specific to this library, which is `on:ready`, which is fired when the component is ready for use.
+There is a sixth event specific to this library, which is `on:ready`, which is fired when the component is ready for use.
 You can likely ignore it.

 ## Demo